fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 ### QR-Detection
 This is the part where the software uses the calibrated camera and the QR-codes that were made with the other script to detect its location within the envourment.
-To run the QR-Detection use the command: roslaunch qr_localizer qr_localizer.launch.
+To run the QR-Detection in the ROS base use the command: roslaunch qr_localizer qr_localizer.launch.
 Drive the robot around with Rviz and the set target arrow.
 The screen will display the cordinates of the robot.

-To get started with the software import the class from the source file:
+To get started with the software as standalone import the class from the source file:
 #### _from qrDetection import QrDetector_
 Then add an instance
 #### _detect = QrDetector(CalibrationFile='CalibrationFile.npz',mode=0,pictureFolder="QR/*.jpg",visualizeResult=False,debug=False,caneraNum=0)_